site licence application

 How can I find out more information?

-ANI will review all submissions and prepare a response document to ANNPSR and a report summarising what we heard from the community will be published on the ANI webpage.
+A report summarising what we heard from the community will also be published on the ANI webpage.

 Do you need these materials translated?